 Gaotu Techedu Class Action Alert: Submit Your Losses to Johnson Fistel

-/EIN News/ -- SAN DIEGO, Dec.
-30, 2022 (GLOBE NEWSWIRE) -- Shareholder rights law firm Johnson Fistel, LLP announces that a class action lawsuit has commenced on behalf of investors of Gaotu Techedu Inc. f/k/a GSX Techedu Inc. (NYSE: GOTU, GSX).
-The class action is on behalf of shareholders who purchased Gaotu securities between March 5, 2021 and July 23, 2021, both dates inclusive (the “Class Period”).
+SAN DIEGO, Dec.
+30, 2022 (GLOBE NEWSWIRE) -- Shareholder rights law firm Johnson Fistel, LLP announces that a class action lawsuit has commenced on behalf of investors of Gaotu Techedu Inc. f/k/a GSX Techedu Inc. GOTU GSX))).
+The class action is on behalf of shareholders who purchased Gaotu securities between March 5, 2021 and July 23, 2021, both dates inclusive (the "Class Period").
 Investors are hereby notified that they have until February 28, 2023, to move the Court to serve as lead plaintiff in this action.

 What actions may I take at this time?
 If you suffered a loss and are interested in learning more about being a lead plaintiff, please contact Jim Baker (jimb@johnsonfistel.com) by email or phone at 619-814-4471.
 If emailing, please include a phone number.